DurationPart-time 1 year

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-This program is delivered online, giving you the flexibility to design your study plan around life and work demands.
+Your learning experience will be delivered online delivered online, giving you the flexibility to design your study plan around life and work demands.

-- Foundations of Narrative Counselling
+- Narrative Approaches for Career Counselling

 Choose a program structure